 Current scholarly interests are in models of complexity, simulation, imagination and art, virtual and real spaces of nature, especially as sources for educational applications.
 My research agenda is a complex, multi-dimensional investigation of game technology as an aesthetic medium and as a scientific tool used to model the human-computer environment interaction relationships between environmental signals, emotional reactions, and learning.
 Research focus is on knowledge acquisition and creativity mediated and supported actions with high fidelity information systems, educational simulations, virtual environments, virtual/augmented reality, immersive learning simulations, and serious games, as they are used for informal learning, formal education, knowledge stores, collaboration, decision support, and creativity.
 Quantitative and causal models are used to explain the role of context in human perception, signal processing, memory, decision process, and action in the real world.
 Applications of this research are relevant to the fields of simulation, educational technology, creativity, and robotics.
 Many of my grant applications have resulted in funding, and my publications and presentations include peer-reviewed journals and conferences.
 I plan to write and publish books, file for IP patents, and release commercial software with impact.

-Professional experience includes project/product management, risk management, real time financial decision support systems, strategic information systems, C3I system design, economic and marketing forecasting, SWOT, information technology architecture design, visualization systems, human-computer interaction, and human factors analysis and design activities for global corporations and institutions such as: PNC Financial Services Group, The Canadian Imperial Bank of Commerce, Fidelity Investments, University of Toronto, Alias/Wavefront-Autodesk, DataViews–GE Fanuc, and Federated Investors.
+Professional experience includes project/product management, risk management, real time financial decision support systems, strategic information systems, C3I system design, economic and marketing forecasting, real time visualization systems, human-computer interaction, and human factors analysis and design activities for global corporations and institutions such as: PNC Financial Services Group, The Canadian Imperial Bank of Commerce, Fidelity Investments, University of Toronto, Alias/Wavefront-Autodesk, DataViews–GE Fanuc, and Federated Investors.
 I continue to be interested in advanced graphical user interfaces.

-I welcome inquiries for consulting and career opportunities.
+I welcome inquiries.
 Please feel free to email me directly: firstname.lastname@example.org